No items found.

 6. Closure and integration

-The technique concludes with the individual returning to their original chair and reflecting on the insights and emotions elicited during the process.
+The empty chair method concludes with the individual returning to their original chair and reflecting on the insights and emotions elicited during the process.
 This step is crucial for integrating the experience into their understanding of themselves and their relationships.

-The Empty Chair Technique is a versatile tool in therapy, suitable for various situations where emotional expression and resolution are needed.
 Identifying the optimal times to employ this technique can enhance its effectiveness.
-Below are key scenarios where the Empty Chair Technique is particularly beneficial:
+Below are key scenarios where the empty chair technique is particularly beneficial:

 Dealing with unresolved grief or loss